Health libraryBack to health library

 CDC recommends the hepatitis B vaccine for people who are at risk of infection.

 - Sexually active adults who are not in a mutually monogamous relationship.
-For example, those who have had more than one sex partner in the last six months.

 - Men who have sex with men.